-- The majority of CCSSE respondents were enrolled full-time students, but the general Crafton student population is more likely to enrolled part-time. - CCSSE respondents were generally traditional age students (24-years-old or younger). - The percentage of the CCSSE respondents who were female students or male students was comparable to the general student population at Crafton Hills College, but most recently, the percent of female respondents responding to the survey increased (see the Spring 2013 CCSSE). - The majority of CCSSE respondents identified themselves as Hispanic or White, Non-Hispanic students.
-Also, the percent gap between Caucasian and Hispanic students for the general student population at Crafton became smaller in Spring 2013.
+- The majority of CCSSEE respondents were enrolled full-time students, but the general Crafton student population is more likely to be enrolled part-time (63.3%). - CCSSE respondents were generally traditional age students (24-years-old or younger). - The percentage of the CCSSE respondents who were female students or male students was comparable to the general student population at Crafton Hills College. - The majority of CCSSE respondents identified themselves as Hispanic or White, Non-Hispanic students.
+This represents 95% of Crafton's student population.